 Ferrari fans will have no problem remembering Sir Stirling Moss.
 He is the man who drove the Ferrari 250 GT SWB in 1960 to win three races out of three.
-The car just like the man is etched in the memory of the true fans.
+The car, just like the man, is etched in the memory of the true fans.
 After Sir Stirling Moss, Mike Parkes drove to a further three victories and a second place.
 An iconic car, it is no surprise then that this vintage beauty fetched a cool £7 million ($11 million) when it was sold.
-The car was previously owned by businessman Nigel Corner since 2003, was privately sold in the past six weeks.
+Businessman Nigel Corner previously owned the car since 2003, was privately sold in the past six weeks.
 It is now officially one of the most expensive cars ever to be sold in Britain.

 Said to be one of the most important Ferraris in existence, this beauty is truly priceless.